Qlik-Partner-Tools/qmi-scenarios/readme.md

 }
 ```

-* Enter the folder for one of the available scenarios, ie: qmi-qs-sn, and run the vagrant script to provision
+* Enter the folder for one of the available scenarios, ie: qmi-qs-sn, and run the vagrant command to provision

 ```
 cd qmi-qs-sn